-Shotley's beauty is more than just skin deep, which is why it was voted first Babergh, then Suffolk's Village of the Year in 2015.
+Shotley's beauty is more than just skin deep, which is why it was voted first Babergh, then Suffolk Village of the Year in 2015.

-Not only does the village offer a myriad of beautiful views from an amazing array of vantage points but also it has something many places can only dream off, an incredible community whose actions speak far louder than platitudes.
+Not only does the village offer a myriad of beautiful views from an amazing array of vantage points, it also has something many places can only dream of, an incredible community whose actions speak far louder than words.

 The Romans came and went, although archaeological digs still unearth interesting remains.